mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

     <b>Exercise</b>: Using an attribute directive to navigate between components
 </h4>

-In this exercise, you'll learn aobut the `nsRouterLink` attribute directive, and see how it can make navigating between components easy.
+In this exercise, you'll learn about the `nsRouterLink` attribute directive, and see how it can make navigating between components easy.

 > **nsRouterLink Attribute Directive**: The `nsRouterLink` attribute directive is an attribute directive provided by NativeScript.
 It works like the Angular [routerLink](https://angular.io/guide/router#router-links) attribute directive, and allows you to add navigation capabilities to UI elements without needing to write code to bind to the tap event handler.